lintonye/tables/tables.framerfx/README.md

 - ..., basically anything supported by react-table is a possibility

 # Contact
 Find me on [Twitter](https://twitter.com/lintonye).
-Share with what you build, I'd be thrilled to see it!
+Share with me what you build, I'd be thrilled to see it!

 # Change log
 - November 10, 2019